The Maya (Illusion) of “Self” Part 1

 Self-expression was once a highly revered trait.
 But, today having your own identity, thoughts, and beliefs, is almost seen as audacious and rebellious today if they lie outside of what we’ve been spoonfed to believe.
 But, ask yourself, can you think of anyone you admire that isn’t “different,” or “weird,” or fiercely independent?
 Who admires people that accel at “normalcy?”

-Seeking inclusion, whether we realize it or not, we place people in our lives to make our lives work, and in building our networks of friends and acquaintances, our ego is very strategic in keeping checks and balances of what people like about us and what they don’t.
-It’s what through countless positive and negative interactions fashions us into a version of ourselves that we project as our persona to others and that we think will be most appealing and acceptable to others.
+Seeking inclusion, whether we realize it or not, we often place people in our lives in a way that makes our lives work, and in building our networks of friends and acquaintances, our ego is very strategic in keeping checks and balances of what people like about us and what they don’t, who we can share certain experiences with and who we can’t, and we can get what from and who we can’t.
+We wear different hats and different masks in different environments.
+It’s what through countless positive and negative interactions fashions us into a version of ourselves that we project as our persona to others in a way we think will be most appealing and acceptable to others.

 Operating at a subconscious level, our ego begins to emerge shortly after the age of 8 years old.
 Very malleable and impressionable at this age, our ego is made up of a series of redundant, automatic patterns of behavior reinforced by experiences that had produced gains for us.
 In other words, we tend to repeat behaviors that get us what we want from others.
 Weighing out the payoff of choosing to interact within a framework of learned social behaviors against our need for self-expression and having a voice all our own, we are constantly governing our behaviors between two tidal forces: the ego and our essence.